nemonik/hands-on-DevOps/readme.md

 **NOTE**

-- The indents are `tab` characters and not `spaces` characters. otherwise you `make` will fail to execute.
+- The indents are `tab` characters and not `spaces` characters otherwise your `make` will fail to execute.
 - And cut-and-paste may split the single line beginning with `sonar-scanner` into multiple lines.
 You want this to be single line of text.

 Test out your `Makefile`